Fesuoy1/Password-Generator-CSharp/README.md

 # Password-Generator-C#
-### You must have dotnet installed. to install dotnet go to https://dotnet.microsoft.com/en-us/download
+### You must have .NET installed. to install .NET go to https://dotnet.microsoft.com/en-us/download
 A Password Generator made in C#.

 i made this because i was bored so dont expect updates too often lol